-If the estimated time charter rates would be 10% higher/lower, then the value of the contract would be USD 346k higher/lower.
+• If the value of the vessel to be sold would be 10% lower, then the value would be USD 256k lower.

 Any changes to the other assumptions would not materially impact the value of the financial assets not traded in active markets.